Haley, North Dakota Ghost Town

 Haley, North Dakota Main Street, by Kathy Alexander, 2011

-The town was founded when the area was still part of Billings County, but would later become part of Bowman County when it was organized in 1907.
+The town was founded when the area was still part of Billings County, but it later became part of Bowman County when it was organized in 1907.
 The first settler was Richard Ludlow Jackson, who first operated a post office out of his sod home and was engaged in ranching.
-The town was established because the first settlers believed that the Milwaukee Railroad was going to follow the Grand River.
-In the end, the railroad line would bypass the town by about 15 miles to the north.
-Still, the town flourished with a number of homesteaders in the area.
-Richard Jackson, the town’s founder also built a hotel made of sod, which stood just across Scranton Road just west of Haley.
+The town was established because the first settlers believed that the Milwaukee Railroad would follow the Grand River.
+Ultimately, the railroad line would bypass the town by about 15 miles to the north.
+Still, the town flourished with several homesteaders in the area.
+Richard Jackson, the town’s founder, also built a hotel made of sod, which stood just across Scranton Road just west of Haley.
 The crumbled walls of the old hotel are still discernable.
 The hotel was described as a popular stopping place on the road from Dickinson to Camp Crook and the Black Hills country.
 It was also a stop on the Dickinson-Belle Fourche stage line.
-“Here many a traveler enjoyed his genial hospitality, and his jovial manner and popularity won friends from far and near,” stated the Gascoyne Gazette.
+“Here, many a traveler enjoyed his genial hospitality, and his jovial manner and popularity won friends from far and near,” stated the Gascoyne Gazette.

-Haley Bridge, Haley, North Dakota by Kathy Alexander
+Haley Bridge, Haley, North Dakota by Kathy Alexander, 2011

-In 1910, the Haley Bridge was built just southwest of the Haley townsite spanning the Grand River.
+In 1910, the Haley Bridge was built just southwest of the Haley townsite, spanning the Grand River.
 It was built by A.Y.
 Bayne of Minneapolis.
 Its iron frame rests on concrete footings and supports a double-planked roadway.
 The bridge, although no longer used for traffic, still stands.
-In recent years, when the county asked for bids to dismantle the bridge, local citizens organized a historical association that purchased and preserved the span.
+When the county asked for bids to dismantle the bridge in recent years, local citizens organized a historical association that purchased and preserved the span.

 In 1911, a newspaper was established by a local pastor named E.A.
 Hobbs.
-Called the Haley Record, it began weekly publication on May 26, 1911.
-We were unable to determine how long the newspaper was published, but, it continued to appear as an operating business in a 1916 Business Directory.
+The Haley Record began weekly publication on May 26, 1911.
+We were unable to determine how long the newspaper was published, but it continued to appear as an operating business in a 1916 Business Directory.
 The same directory mentions the town also had two churches – a Catholic and a Lutheran.
 It also had a daily stage that ran to Gascoyne for a fare of $1.
-Early Haley boasted a Roman Catholic church, which explains why there is a Haley Catholic Cemetery on a hill just north of town.
+Early Haley boasted a Roman Catholic church, which explains why a Haley Catholic Cemetery is on a hill just north of town.
 There is no trace of the church today.

 Haley General Store, Haley, North Dakota by Kathy Alexander